|Technology in Superior Court

 The court's service provider for this browser-based electronic filing

-fees, requirements, and other issues are available from LexisNexis.
-LexisNexis™ will provide training to all filers and users.
+fees, requirements, and other issues are available from the provider as well as training for filers and users.
 Contact them to arrange this by calling attorney customer support at 1.888.529.7587.
 Public access

 to the documents is available on computer terminals in the Prothonotary's